kovidomi/BBCF-Improvement-Mod/USER_README.txt

 - Added indexing mode to the palette editor
 - Enabled palette editor in Versus mode
 - Palettes are now previewed when hovered over their selections
-- Palettes now use new IMPL file format
+- Custom palettes now use a new IMPL file format (.hpl format is still supported)
 - "Drag and drop" of the color boxes now work in the palette editor
 - Players now send custom palettes and other datas to spectators as well
 - All custom game modes are now playable in Training mode as well